leviathanindustries/noddy/README.md

 The new home of nod

+## Running noddy

+Install meteor.com

+Clone this repo.

+MONGO_URL="http://nowhere" && meteor --settings settings.json

+## Configuring noddy

+Edit the settings.json file.
+If it does not yet exist (it is not included in the repo because it will contain secrets), then copy the settings_example.json file.
+Have a look at it to see what to configure.

+name and version should be set to your preference.

+Using the default noddy logging requires the log section to be completed. log.connections means all connections to the API will be logged. log.level indicates the log level ('all','trace','debug','info','warn','error','fatal','off'). log.notify indicates whether or not notifications should be sent.
+See the "Using logging" section below for more info. log.from and log.to indicate the default from and to email addresses to use.

+The es section is also required by default.
+It needs the es.url to connect to your elasticsearch cluster, the es.index for the name of the default index to use, the es.version number (as an actual decimal number, not the full semver version - anything pre-5.x should work, and after 5.x may work or at least with just a few tweaks). es.auth can be populated with index names that should be accessible, and the name can point to "true" or to an object that contains types within the index to make public - which itself can be "true" or an object containing the type endpoints to make public.
+Full granular access control can be managed with users and groups (see the below section for more info).

+The mail section is also necessary by default.
+It should provide the mail.url to what is assumed to be a mailgun account, along with the mail.domain registered for that account, the mail.apikey for the account, and the mail.pubkey.
+The mail section can also include a mail.error key which should point to an object.
+That object should contain unique random keys that also point to objects, within which settings for sending error emails can be set.
+This allows any remote system that you wish to forward error messages to do so - see the server/mail.js file and the API.mail.error function for more info.
+Mail settings for specific services can also be provided within the service settings (see below for more info about service configuration).

+If any of the API you wish to use relies on cron jobs, the cron section must be included and must indicate cron.enabled as "true".
+The cron.config can also be customised if so desired.

+The cookie section should provide the cookie.name you would like your API to store cookies as on user browsers.

+## Using logging

+Use API.log to write a log.
+Provide a string to simply log a message string, or provide an object for more options.
+In an object, the message should be in the msg field.
+You can also provide the error message in the error field, and can set a specific log level in the level field.

+You can also send notifications from a log message using the notify field.
+This should point to "true" to send a notification to the default mail.from and mail.to address. or it can be a string providing an email address to send to.
+Or it can be a string with a service name to use the default mail of a given service config, or a specific service notification config can be provided in dot notation as "servicename.notifyname", and if a suitably named mail config object exists in settings.service.servicename.notify then those settings will be used.
+Finally notify can just point to a mail config object itself.

+## Users and groups

+## Services

+Any specific services that are required should be written in the server/service directory.
+If they exist there, and if they need specific config, then their config should be provided in settings.json in an object named with the service name.
+See some service examples for how this works in general.

+Each service can specify its own service.servicename.mail key, providing a mail object with the usual settings of the mail config as described above.
+It can also include a service.servicename.mail.notify key, providing an object that lists names of specific notification events you would like to trigger.
+Then the service code can submit logs that include include the notify.service key with the service name, and the notify.notify key with the notification name - the logger will look up the relevant service.servicename.mail.notify.notifyname object to retrieve mail settings such as from, to, etc, so that these can be easily configured via settings rather than code editing.
+If a relevant notify object does not exist, the default mail settings for the service will be used instead (and this defaults to the default mail settings for the API if there is no service mail config.
+These notifications can also be conveniently turned off by including the disabled key within the notify object, and setting it to true.

+## Externals

+## Scripts

 ## Making a VM that can run in a noddy cluster

 A 2GB DO machine with the latest Ubuntu server works fine, and can have deployment handled by mupx.